janwedde/udacity-frontend-developer-memory-game/README.md

 ## Ressources

-Shuffle function from <a href="https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/2450976#2450976">stackoverflow</a>.
+- Shuffle function from <a href="https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/2450976#2450976">stackoverflow</a>.
+- Background pattern by Subtle Patterns
+- <a href="https://maxcdn.bootstrapcdn.com/font-awesome/4.6.1/css/font-awesome.min.css">Icons</a> by Font Awesome
+- <a href="https://fonts.googleapis.com/css?family=Coda">Coda</a> by Google Fonts